-1. Diamond Head Lookout (5 min drive from Waikiki)
+1. Diamond Head Lookout (5-minute drive from Waikīkī)

 See more information, pictures, and directions: https://www.yelp.com/biz/diamond-head-beach-park-honolulu

-2. Hanauma Bay (25 minutes from Waikiki - closed on Tuesdays)
+2. Hanauma Bay (25 minutes from Waikīkī - closed on Mondays & Tuesdays)

 Hanauma Bay is a great place to snorkel for anyone.
 We recommend going early to get a parking spot.
-Cost is currently $7.50 per person, if walking down to the beach to relax and/or snorkel, and a $3 parking fee per vehicle.
+Cost is currently $25 per person (13+), if walking down to the beach to relax and/or snorkel, and a $3 parking fee per vehicle.
 Tickets MUST be reserved in advance, and entry is limited to 1,000 guests per day, so be sure to plan ahead! https://hanaumabaystatepark.com/

 See more information: https://www.yelp.com/biz/hanauma-bay-honolulu-4